Police investigating after officer shoots man in Helena-West Helena

-HELENA-WEST HELENA, Ark. — Arkansas State Police (ASP) have started investigating an officer-involved shooting on Cherry Street that left one person injured in Helena-West Helena Friday.
+HELENA-WEST HELENA, Ark. — Arkansas State Police have started investigating an shooting where an officer injured one person on Cherry Street in Helena-West Helena Friday.

-Members of a 'multi-jurisdictional law enforcement task force' were in the process of searching for a man that was spotted walking along Walnut Street while carrying a rifle on Thursday.
+Law enforcement were searching for a man that was spotted walking along Walnut Street while reportedly carrying a rifle on Thursday.

-According to reports, authorities were searching along Cherry Street for a wanted fugitive, when they heard gunshots come from a neighboring street.
+According to reports, authorities were searching along Cherry Street for the suspect when they heard gunshots come from a neighboring street.

-Two of the team's task force members, both of which were Jonesboro police officers, separated from the group to find where the gunshots came from.
+Two Jonesboro police officers, who were assisting in the search, separated from the group to find where the gunshots came from.

 One of the two officers fired at Brewer, who retreated from the area but eventually collapsed near Monroe Street.